 The lass, born at Cooma, in the Snowy Mountains, was in fact Australia’s first professional racing driver.

 Joan went on to become a very well known and flamboyant competitor in Europe, driving factory-entered cars in a variety of top-ranking events.

-All the facts of her life are in From Melbourne to Monte Carlo and Beyond, a 255-page hard cover book by David Price, published in 2011 but apparently now out of print.
+All the facts of her life can be found in From Melbourne to Monte Carlo and Beyond, a 255-page hardcover book by David Price, published in 2011 but apparently now out of print.

 Born in Cooma in 1905 and raised in country Victoria, Richmond was enamoured by horse power from an early age.